epsi-rns/epsi-rns.github.io/_posts/opensource/2015/2015-09-03-inkscape-stamp-logo.markdown

 categories: opensource
 tags: [inkscape, design, logo]
 author: epsi
+excerpt:
+  An inkscape vector artwork.
+That anybody can use it freely.
+  Nice to have it as avatar background, or put it as a stamp in your picture while travelling.
 ---

 Logo with manual stamp ornament border would make an accent to your flyer.